-To qualify for funding, all applicants are required to have a FireSmart Position, participate in a Community FireSmart and Resiliency Committee and have an acceptable CWRP/CWPP.
+Updated January 2025 - To qualify for funding, all applicants are required to have a FireSmart Position, participate in a Community FireSmart and Resiliency Collaborative (formally Community FireSmart and Resiliency Committee) and have an acceptable CWRP/CWPP.

 Note: CWRPs and CWPPs must be complete and acceptable to the BC Wildfire Service (BCWS), FNESS and/or, where applicable, BC Parks.
 To be considered acceptable, CWRPs must be developed in accordance with the template and guidance document and must include assessment and identification of FireSmart and fuel management priorities.